 The Code's USB socket is there to hook up to a PC or DAW for recording and transmits audio in both directions, as well as allowing users to update firmware.
 The mp3 input will work with any player that uses a 3.5mm jack, while the headphones socket also doubles as a handy line out.

 The real-world sounds of both combos are slightly different.
-In comparison to the Code50, the Code25's slightly more squashed frequency response and lower output makes it ideal for recording and home practice.
+In comparison to the Code50, the Code25's slightly more squashed frequency response and lower output makes it ideal for recording or as a home practice amp.

 Fans of the Marshall sound no longer need to look to the competition for the best Marshall amp models - Code has them all, along with several others that combine for a limitless choice of sounds.

 The amps are logically laid out, good looking and keenly priced, while the cherry on the top has to be the Gateway app, which is unequalled for ease of use and design.